 All products are not for everyone and some consumer groups should not use certain products.
 This is particularly true for tobacco and other nicotine containing products which are intended for adult use only.
 Certain other consumer groups are also deemed vulnerable.

-Swedish Match has an Under 18 No Nicotine policy which firmly states that all tobacco (and nicotine-containing) products shall only be sold to adults of legal tobacco age in each market.
-If the legal tobacco age in any market is below 18, Swedish Match shall still adhere to a policy of 18 years of age or older.
-This means that we shall not direct any marketing, advertising or promotion of tobacco or nicotine containing products to persons under the age of 18 or if any higher age restriction applies locally.
-To prevent the use of tobacco and nicotine by underage persons, we are committed to educating, informing and cooperating on an ongoing basis with retailers, distributors and public officials to prevent the underage use of tobacco and other nicotine containing products.
+For tobacco and nicotine containing products, Swedish Match has an “Adult only policy” which firmly states that all such products shall only be marketed and sold to adults of legal tobacco age in each market.
+If the legal tobacco age in any market is below 18, Swedish Match shall still adhere to a policy of 18 years of age or over.
+This means that we shall not direct any marketing, advertising or promotion of tobacco and other nicotine containing products to persons under the age of 18 or the legal tobacco age if it is higher.
+We are committed to educating, informing and cooperating with retailers, distributors and public officials to prevent the underage use of tobacco and other nicotine containing products.
 Where it is legal, we may sell and market our products online and use face to face marketing and sampling, but only to age verified adults.